andres-lowrie/lang/docs/content/docs/functions/_index.md

 say (-> "Hello World")
 ```

-If your lambda needs params, then you should be able to define them the same way
+If your lambda needs params, then you can define them the same way you do in
-you do in any other function
+any other function

 ```
 nums = [1, 2, 3]